 Wooden gears and sprockets have been in use for millennia.
-While the actual history of early gears is rather unclear, they were first written about by the Greek mathematician Hero of Alexandria in 50 AD.
-But there is evidence that they were used by the Greeks in the third century BC, having been invented by Archimedes.
-There is other evidence pointing to the Chinese as the actual inventors, who may have used gears in chariots centuries before that.
-Of course, like many ancient inventions, neither of these preclude the other, as there were many inventions that came about in different places at different times.
+While the history of early gears is somewhat unclear, they were first written about by the Greek mathematician Hero of Alexandria in 50 AD.
+However, there is evidence that the Greeks used them in the third century BC, when Archimedes invented them.
+Other evidence points to the Chinese as the inventors, who may have used gears in chariots centuries before.
+Of course, like many ancient inventions, neither precludes the other, as many inventions came about in different places at different times.
 Due to the lack of reliable communications and commercialization, inventions didn’t spread as rapidly as they do today.

-Many early clocks used wood gears as well, although few examples remain to us today.
-The constant wear on the wood demonstrated the need to switch over to metal, providing more accuracy and durability.
+Many early clocks used wood gears, too, although few examples remain today.
+The constant wear on the wood demonstrated the need to switch to metal gears, which provided more accuracy and durability.

 Today, wood gears are more of a novelty than anything else.
-Woodworkers People make wood gears more for decorative purposes, than anything else.
-That doesn’t mean that they have to be limited to that use though, as they can be quite useful for those of us who make our own jigs and power tools.
-There exists a wide range of ways that wood gears can be used for making that tooling, such as in moving a sliding table.
+Woodworkers make wood gears more for decorative purposes than anything else.
+That doesn’t mean they have to be limited to that use, though, as they can be pretty helpful for those who make their own jigs and power tools.
+There are many ways that wood gears can be used for making that tooling, such as in moving a sliding table.
 It all depends on the woodworker’s imagination.

 Many people who make these gears cheat a bit, just like the companies who manufacture wood gears for sale.
-By “cheat” I’m referring to making them via laser cutting.
-While that works well and produces clean gears easily, it takes something enjoyable and challenging out of the process.
-The idea of making wood gears isn’t just to get the finished gears, but also to enjoy the road from here to there.
+By “cheat,” I’m referring to making them via laser cutting.
+While that works well and produces clean gears efficiently, it takes something enjoyable and challenging out of the process.
+Making wood gears isn’t just getting the finished gears and enjoying the road from here to there.

 Let’s Talk Gears

-There’s a fair amount of misunderstanding about gears that we should probably clear up, before getting into making any gears.
-To start with, the terms “gear” and “sprocket” are often used interchangeably, even though they aren’t the same thing.
-The basic difference is that gears are designed to mesh with other gears, while sprockets are designed to be used with chains or toothed belts.
+There’s a fair amount of misunderstanding about gears that we should probably clear before making any gears.
+First, “gear” and “sprocket” are often used interchangeably, even though they aren’t the same thing.
+The fundamental difference is that gears mesh with other gears, while sprockets are designed to be used with chains or toothed belts.

-The second thing we need to understand is that for any set of gears to work requires all the teeth of the gear to be the same size and shape.
-It doesn’t matter if we’re talking about spur gears, internal gears, helical gears or bevel gears.
-In each case, the teeth on every gear used in the set have to match.
+The second thing we need to understand is that for any set of gears to work, all the teeth of the gear must be the same size and shape.
+It doesn’t matter if we’re talking about spur gears, internal gears, helical gears, or bevel gears.
+In each case, the teeth on every gear used in the set must match.

-One exception is where two gears are mounted on the same shaft, turning together.
-In that case, one gear can be toothed to work with one set and the other can have a different size and/or type of tooth to work with another set.
-This is actually quite common, especially when using gears and sprockets together.
+One exception is when two gears are mounted on the same shaft and turn together.
+In that case, one gear can be toothed to work with one set, and the other can have a different size and/or type of tooth to work with another set.
+This is quite common, especially when using gears and sprockets together.

-The other exception that exists with wood gears is something specific to water wheels.
-The water wheel’s axle will often have a crown wheel attached to the other end.
-This is a round wheel, with dowels sticking out from it, around the perimeter, much like candles on a birthday cake.
-These “teeth” on the crown wheel interface with a lantern pinion, a barrel-shaped device, with wheels on either end, connected by a series of dowels.
-The crown wheel and lantern pinion are used mostly because they don’t require high precision to make.
+The other exception with wood gears is something specific to water wheels.
+The water wheel’s axle often has a crown wheel attached to the other end.
+This is a round wheel, with dowels sticking out around the perimeter, much like candles on a birthday cake.
+These “teeth” on the crown wheel interface with a lantern pinion, a barrel-shaped device with wheels on either end, connected by a series of dowels.
+The crown wheel and lantern pinion are used mainly because they don’t require high precision.
 When mounted, the lantern pinion sits so that the spokes of the crown wheel go between its dowels, so that as the water wheel turns, the force developed is sent at 90 degrees up through the floor of the mill.

 In the case of wood gears, we can’t make the teeth too small, as they lose strength.
-I’m not sure if anyone knows the actual bottom end of tooth size, but it would depend at least in part on the material used.
-If a circle were fabricated out of sections of maple, so that there was end grain sticking out all around the perimeter of the circle, it would have the strength to cut smaller teeth, but for most applications, it is best not to go smaller than 10mm.
+I’m unsure if anyone knows the bottom end of tooth size, but it would depend, at least in part, on the material used.
+If a circle were fabricated out of sections of maple so that there was end-grain sticking out all around the circle’s perimeter, it would have the strength to cut smaller teeth, but for most applications, it is best not to go smaller than 10mm.

-Material selection is important.
-The need for all the teeth to be strong pretty much limits the manufacture of wood gears to some sort of plywood.
+Material selection is essential—the need for all the teeth to be firm limits the manufacture of wood gears to some plywood.
 But not just any plywood will work.
-Softwood construction plywood has too coarse a grain with too many voids for use in making gears.
-It’s much better to use something with a fine wood grain and no voids.
+Softwood construction plywood has too coarse a grain with too many voids to make gears.
+Using something with a fine wood grain and no voids is much better.

 How Gears are Used

-Gears are capable of doing three basic things: changing the speed of rotation, changing how much force is transmitted, and changing the direction of rotation.
-Changing direction of rotation doesn’t really have any impact on the other two, but changing either the speed affects the amount of available force.
+Gears can do three basic things: change the speed of rotation, change how much force is transmitted, and change the direction of rotation.
+Changing the direction of rotation doesn’t impact the other two, but changing either the speed or the direction affects the amount of available force.

-First of all, the number of teeth that the two gears have affects the output speed.
-If there is a large input gear, with a small output gear, the speed will increase, as each revolution of the input gear will equal several revolutions of the output gear.
-In contrast to that, if a small input gear is used with a large output gear, then it will take several revolutions of the input gear to equal one revolution of the output gear, slowing the speed.
-To calculate exactly how much of a difference, count the number of teeth in each gear and use that as a ratio.
+First, the number of teeth on the two gears affects the output speed.
+If there is a significant input gear with a small output gear, the speed will increase, as each revolution of the input gear will equal several revolutions of the utput gear.
+In contrast, if a small input gear is used with a large output gear, it will take several revolutions of the input gear to equal one revolution of the output gear, slowing the speed.
+Count the number of teeth in each gear and use that as a ratio to calculate precisely how much of a difference.

-This is commonly used with gear motors, taking the natural speed of a motor, which is either 1800 RPM or 3600 RPM for an AC motor and dropping that speed down to what is needed.
-So, taking that 1800 RPM and dropping it down to 180 RPM will allow a 1/10 HP motor to do work that would otherwise require a 1 HP motor at 1800 RPM.
+This is commonly used with gear motors.
+It involves taking a motor’s natural speed, which is either 1800 RPM or 3600 RPM for an AC motor, and reducing it to what is needed.
+For example, reducing 1800 RPM to 180 RPM will allow a 1/10 HP motor to do work that would otherwise require a 1 HP motor at 1800 RPM.

 It All Starts with the Design

 The number of teeth each gear has and not the size of the gear is the starting point for the design of any gear train.
-In some cases, the size of the teeth is determined by the need to shoehorn the gear into a specific amount of space; but that’s assuming the luxury of working with hardened steel gears, which can carry much more load than wood gears can.
-Still, the idea fits, as wood gears which need to carry a lot of load would need to either be made of thicker plywood, perhaps laminating several sheets together or made larger so as to have larger teeth (or a combination of the two).
+In some cases, the size of the teeth is determined by the need to shoehorn the gear into a specific amount of space, but that’s assuming the luxury of working with hardened steel gears, which can carry much more load than wood gears can.
+Still, the idea fits, as wood gears that need to take a lot of load would need to either be made of thicker plywood (perhaps laminating several sheets together or made larger to have more prominent teeth (or a combination of the two).

 For our sake we’re going to assume ½” gear tooth size, as that’s a common, easily available size that just about any woodworker will have in their kit.
-If we need a gear with 10 teeth in it, we really need to calculate based on 20 teeth, as the space between the teeth needs to be the same size as the teeth themselves.
+If we need a gear with 10 teeth in it, we need to calculate based on 20 teeth, as the space between them needs to be the same size as the teeth.
 So, 20 times 0.5” gives us a circumference around the circle of 10”.
-To find out what diameter that is, we divide the 10” by Pi, Π, which is 3.14 and we get 3.18”.
-So we need to draw a circle with a 3.18” diameter or a 1.59” radius.
+To find out what diameter that is, we divide the 10” by Pi, Π, which is 3.14, and we get 3.18”.
+So we must draw a circle with a 3.18” diameter or a 1.59” radius.

-After drawing that circle with a compass or on the computer, we need to draw our 20 – ½” circles around the circle, so that each of them is touching its neighbor.
+After drawing that circle with a compass or on the computer, we need to draw our 20 – ½” circles around the circle so that each touches its neighbor.
 Let’s step through this process:

 If using a compass: